jabyrd3/typeto.me2/Readme.md

 [Daniel Drucker](https://3e.org/dmd/)

-Warning: Multi (3+) user support, mobile support, and the curses TUI were entirely vibe-coded and no human has ever reviewed or even looked at that code.
+Warning: Multi (3+) user support, mobile support, the curses TUI, and the entire port to Rust were entirely vibe-coded and no human has ever reviewed or even looked at that code.